sachinym/Github-Advanced-Security/Module2-SecretScanning.md

    ![Picture1](./images/javascript.png)

-1. Open _index.js_ file and click the pencil icon on the top-right of the code block to edit it and add ` var secret = "Your-Secret-Value"` to the code, click on **Commit changes**.
+1. Open the _index.js_ file and click the pencil icon on the top-right of the code block to edit it and add ` var secret = "Your-Secret-Value"` to the code, click on **Commit changes**.

    ![Picture1](./images/index.png)